aphex-/Ani/README.md

 ### A simple animation library for every purpose.

 If you want to write an animmation you usually need something like an **update** method where you apply a **progress** to the stuff you want to animate.
 In most cases you also want to get noticed if the animation is **finished**.
-It's also a good practice to separate such logic from your productive code. **Ani** helps you to focus on the animation logic.
+Beside that it's a good practice to separate such logic from your productive code. **Ani** does that for you and helps focusing on the animation logic itself.
 Just write your own animation class and inerhit from *BaseAnimation*.

+**Ani** is a simple tool that does not depend on complex libraries.
+You can use it in combination with other technologies like **LibGDX**, **Swing** or the **Android SDK** etc.

 You can find the **jar** at *build/jar*.
 Also take a look at the **examples**.